 What is the penalty for violating the rule?

-The spirit of the Prohibited Association rule is intended for those who are advising athletes on how to use drugs or distributing drugs to athletes.
-The rule is not intended for athletes who are using PEDs themselves and get caught.
 In order to protect the integrity of sport, all athletes and athlete support personnel are encouraged to be aware of who they are associating with when it comes to their athletic careers.